 Every business and company has its own principles that help business owners in reporting financial data.
 Accounting principles are rules and guidelines that companies must follow in reporting the company’s financial data.
 Moreover, the ultimate goal of accounting principles is to ensure a company’s financial statements are complete, consistent, and comparable.
-This principle makes it easier for investors to analyze and extract useful information from the company’s financial statements, including trend data, over some time.
+These principles makes it easier for investors to analyze and extract useful information from the company’s financial statements.

 Basic accounting principles and guidelines govern the field of accounting on which accounting rules are based.
 Here you will find the most fundamental accounting principles in detail.